francopasut/academic/content/en/post/lilypond-lyluatex/index.md

-## LaTeX and Lilypond  ##
+## LaTeX and LilyPond  ##

 *LaTeX* is a \"*state-of-the art\"* pagination system for text, maths and more.

-*Lilypond* is the same for musical scores.
+*LilyPond* is the same for musical scores.

 *LaTeX and Lylipond* together are a true excellence to mix music notation and text within same documents.

 But it is not so easy to generate documents by using that combination of markup languages.

-This post is intended as a simple introduction to start using *LaTeX and Lilypond* in documents containing text and music notation.
+This post is intended as a simple introduction to start using *LaTeX and LilyPond* in documents containing text and music notation.

 ## Prerequisites for understanding this article  ##

-In order to understand the content of this article, it is of course necessary to know the markup languages it deals with: *LaTeX* and *Lilypond*.
+In order to understand the content of this article, it is of course necessary to know the markup languages it deals with: *LaTeX* and *LilyPond*.

 There are many tutorials on Internet on how to use LaTeX.

-For *Lilypond*, the best tutorial is the one available on the official page \
+For *LilyPond*, the best tutorial is the one available on the official page \
 <https://lilypond.org/website/manuals.html>

 Obviously you need to know musical notation.

-## The Lilypond official solution  ##
+## The LilyPond official solution  ##

-*Lilypond* is a markup language to produce music scores of high typographical quality.
+*LilyPond* is a markup language to produce music scores of high typographical quality.

 In the *Usage* manual there is a section on how to use it inside *LaTeX* documents: [Section 3.2.1](https://lilypond.org/doc/v2.22/Documentation/usage/latex).